Disney’s gigantic yearly gamble on UFC/ESPN+ leaves PPV door wide open for Al Haymon

 UFC moving PPV rights to ESPN

 reportedly accepting at least $400 million with a strong downside guarantee is a no brainer.
 You gain an enormous sum of cash.
 You eliminate uncertainty.
 You partner up with the biggest media player in the sports landscape.
 When I argued in favor of a marriage between UFC and Amazon, this was exactly the kind of business deal I had in mind.
-Little did I know that Disney would be willing to pay UFC nearly a billion dollars a year.
+Little did I know that Disney would be willing to pay UFC nearly over half a billion dollars a year.

 The biggest losers?
 The fighters.
 You take away leverage from fighters who had been so reliant on PPV points.
 Unless an association comes into fruition, talent and management remains completely fractured.
 There is no organized effort to take on Dana White.
 Articles claiming that fighters are taking control of UFC are amusing.
 And guess what?
 If the fighters create too many headaches, Endeavor can sell UFC at any time and get out.